perfectprice/perfectprice-docs/data-formats/custom/hist-raw.md

 \* An _option_ is different from a _property_ in that option is for which value users have freedom to choose among a few possibilities, e.g. size of T-shirts, while a property is static to a product such that users do not have freedom choose its value, e.g. size, color, or weight of diamonds.

+\* Even if a product comes in variants, a product-level _uii_ must be provided, by which variants for this product could be grouped.

 ##### Examples